ninabarzh/orchard/mitigations/virtualisation/kvm/Installation-kvm.md

     $ mkdir /home/{username}/vmshare

-In virt-manager, click on the "i" icon => Add Hardware => Filesystem.
+In the virt-manager GUI, click on the "i" icon => Add Hardware => Filesystem.
 * Type: mount
 * Driver: default.
 The other options are `Handle` and `Path`.
 Path is the option you want to use